seedhaval/scripts/docker_wrapper/readme.txt

 1. get location of docker.
 If it is a symbolic link, you need to make changes to original location in next steps.
 Not the link.
 In my case it is not a symbolic link.

+ls -l $( which docker )

+2. Copy the docker executable to a new name -> docker_base

+mv /usr/bin/docker /usr/bin/docker_base

+3. create a file docker as present in this git folder

+4. make it executable
+chmod 755 /usr/bin/docker